Walk From M.te Lussari to Cima Cacciatori – Julian Alps

 We reach the spot where the hiker lost his footing and the rocks underfoot are loose.
 I just barely glance at the spot and keep moving, then grab onto the next set of cables.
 A couple of times I sit down low and my butt is close to the ground where I feel safer than taking a step down!

 Now we are in that vertical gulley and I am told to slowly turn around.
 The rest of the descent is backwards.
 I can no longer see where the capogita is setting his feet.
-I try and feel for the footholds and they are easy to find.
+I try and feel for the footholds and they are not easy to find.

 All of a sudden my leg just dangles in the air and I can’t seem to find a spot to set it down.
 The capogita is right there, places my boot in the foothold and so I can confidently continue down.
 All this is duly captured “on film” as they say by the commandante!
 One last step down and we are back on the trail.